Keerthana-VJ/SIH-1555/README.md

 ## Idea:
    ### Project Title:
       VriddhiVana: The Virtual Herbal Garden of India
 The idea behind VriddhiVana is to create a Virtual Herbal Garden that bridges the accessibility gap in traditional plant-based healthcare education.
-By combining 3D plant exploration, multimedia content, and interactive learning tools, the platform aims to make the knowledge of AYUSH medicinal plants available to all—anytime, anywhere.
+By combining 3D plant exploration, multimedia content, and interactive learning tools, the platform aims to make the knowledge of AYUSH medicinal plants available to all anytime, anywhere.
 This digital garden empowers users to explore plant properties, cultivation techniques, and medicinal uses in Ayurveda, Unani, Siddha, and Homeopathy, through a visually rich, theme-based, and user-friendly web application.

 ## Proposed Solution / Architecture Diagram:
 ![CC hack](https://github.com/user-attachments/assets/3e080a7f-865d-4b16-9b58-cf4f6e0c78b9)